north00427/classHW/README.md

 # classHW
-This is for my programming class at WSU tech
+This is for my (Nate O) programming class at WSU tech for CLD 138